 A visionary from a young age, Harrison Boyce got his start in photo and film when he began riding BMX bikes.
 His interest in cycling evolved into a successful career and popular blog.
 Most recently, Boyce has become known for documenting New York City.
-His black-and-white pallet, and translation of texture and New York City landscapes inspired us to recruit him for our newest Artist Co-Op collection.
-The line includes a selection of some of Boyce’s finest photos and pays tribute to the opening of our newest store in one of America’s most celebrated cities.
+His signature black-and-white pallet, and translation of texture and New York City landscapes evokes thought and admiration.

 How did you get into film and photography and where has your career taken you?

 I grew up in a pretty creative household.
 My mom went to college for art and was a radio disc jokey and my dad was a musician and audio engineer.
 The thing that ultimately got me into photo and videos was riding BMX bikes.
 I started with VCR-to-VCR video editing.
 Really analog stuff and then learned how to edit on a PC and grew into a Mac when I got a bit older.
 I went to school for design, and eventually became an art director for a bike company along with running my own site called Defgrip, a creative blog for the BMX world.
 I was creating content for this site, video being the main creative platform.

 Although a lot of my work life centered around video, I was always taking photos on trips documenting my lifestyle in that way.
 Even though I always felt like I was more of a hobby photographer, I was always putting my photos out there in some way.